Learn how to build your own CrossFit gym at home, find the best CrossFit home workout equipment and save money.

 You've got a ton of choices when it comes to picking the best CrossFit bike for your home gym.
 The classic Rogue Assault Airbike, the same stationary bike that puts fear into the hearts of every CrossFitter, is a good choice.
 Warning: regular use will get you seriously fit.

 A great alternative is the Bowflex C6 Bike.
 This is suited to people who like a riding experience similar to road bikes.
 But it's more than that.
-You also get heart rate monitor, bluetooth connectivity (for Pelotom, Zwift, and Explore The World apps), dual-sided pedal, and more.
+You also get heart rate monitor, Bluetooth connectivity (for Peloton, Zwift, and Explore The World apps), a dual-sided pedal, and more.

 - Lacrosse ball or mobility ball – the ultimate weapon in finding and destroying knots in muscles

 - Foam rollers – the standard gym mobility equipment.
 Often abused but this is a serious tool when used properly.

 - If you have room for some more pieces of equipment, take your pick from the following: